Duncan L. Hunter: House Armed Services Committee

 Hunter compared the lack of success of the DP-2 to the trials of perfecting the V-22 Osprey.
 He alleged that such long-term testing is necessary to keep American forces equipped with the best technology.

+In April 2023 NPR reported on a "friendly fire" mortar incident in Iraq that occurred in 2004, but had been covered up.
+Hunter's son Duncan D. Hunter was serving at the command center that ordered the mortar fire, and may have been responsible for the order.
+Lt.
+Gen. James Conway, top Marine officer in Iraq, signed off on the report that declined to exact punishments from those responsible for the incident.
+He did so two days after a personal visit from Hunter.
+The report was only disseminated to family members three years later, by order of a congressional investigation carried out after Hunter had left the committee.
+The Marine Corps claimed to be unable to fulfill NPR's FOIA request for the report, as it was said to be "missing."

 Other legislative actions

 In November 1997, Hunter was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry into President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Hunter voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Hunter voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the needed majority of votes needed to be adopted).

 On December 8, 2006, Hunter introduced H.R.
 6375, which would have required the defense department to post the purpose of all congressional earmarks in annual defense bills, along with the location and a grade according to the utility of the earmark.

 Hunter introduced H.R.
 552, The Right to Life Act, on February 2, 2005.
 The purpose of the bill is to "implement equal protection... for the right to life of each born and preborn human person."
 In the 109th Congress, the legislation collected 101 cosponsors.
 Hunter states that The Right to Life Act "would legally define "personhood" as the moment of conception and, therefore, guarantee all constitutional rights and protections, including life, to the unborn without utilizing a constitutional amendment."
 Hearings for H.R.
 552 were scheduled for December 12, 2006, but were cancelled right before the House adjourned.